Start Building for Free

 Account integrations

-There is currently no method to manage the connection with GitLab outside of the project setup, trigger, and configuration settings.
+Currently, there is no method to manage the connection with GitLab outside of the project setup, trigger, and configuration settings.
 CircleCI is working on enabling users to manage their users’ GitLab identity as part of their user profile’s account integration settings.

 Passing secrets to forked pull requests